 European Committee of Social Rights

 The European Committee of Social Rights is an impartial investigative body working within the Council of Europe.
-The Committee investigates whether or not the countries that have accepted the European Social Charter have adhered to the requirements of the charter.
+The Committee investigates whether or not the countries that have ratified the European Social Charter or the Revised European Social Charter have adhered to the requirements of the charter.

-The aim of the complaints procedure is to promote the implementation of rights secured under the charter.
-Finland has granted all civic organisations the right to issue collective complaints to the Committee.
+Finland has granted all non-governmental organisations the right to submit collective complaints to the Committee.